Referral Criteria – Area Remit

 The Inspire Project aims to help you develop perspective on your experience and enable you to create more healthy options to cope with your thoughts, feelings and behaviours.

-Contact To refer yourself or someone (with their consent) please contact our Referrals Team – email@example.com or 01606 557666.
+Contact to refer yourself or someone (with their consent) please contact our referrals team – firstname.lastname@example.org or 01606 557666.

 The Inspire Cheshire newsletter is written by young people for young people.
 Girls, and boys, in years 5-9 at schools in Crewe, can contribute and the printed newsletter goes out in book bags 4 times a year.
 In future we hope to get older girls involved as well and to signpost local opportunities and what’s on.
 We hope that the newsletter will help to improve the self-confidence and mental wellbeing of local girls.